giellalt/lang-fin/fin.md

 * *nähnyt:* `nähdä+V+Act+PrfPrc+Sg+Nom` (Eng. # see)
 * *juossut:* `juosta+V+Act+PrfPrc+Sg+Nom` (Eng. # run)

 * * *

-<small>This (part of) documentation was generated from [../src/fst/stems/verbs.lexc](http://github.com/giellalt/lang-fin/blob/main/../src/fst/stems/verbs.lexc)</small>Coordinating conjunctions
+<small>This (part of) documentation was generated from [src/fst/stems/verbs.lexc](https://github.com/giellalt/lang-fin/blob/main/src/fst/stems/verbs.lexc)</small>

+---

+Coordinating conjunctions
 Coordinating conjunctions combine equal clauses and phrases.
 As subset of particles, they do not inflect.
 The classification is solely syntactic and semantic, but it is used in this system for compatibility with other stuff.